jreiberkyle/tiny-traffic-cone-freecad/README.md

 The traffic cone is a powerful symbol.
 It represents boundaries, safety, and caution.
 In the chaotic fullness of life, may we all have access to these protections.
-In the porousness of that which transcends the bounds of life, may we all be concious and intentional about the ways we percieve and actualize separation.
+In the porousness of that which transcends the bounds of life, may we all be concious and intentional about the ways we perceive and actualize separation.

 The values that go into this design are:
 1. Excellence in design